lhtin/You-Dont-Know-JS/this & object prototypes/ch2.md

 }
 ```

 It's quite common that our function callbacks *lose* their `this` binding, as we've just seen.
 But another way that `this` can surprise us is when the function we've passed our callback to intentionally changes the `this` for the call.
-Event handlers in popular JavaScript libraries are quite fond of forcing your callback to have a `this` which points to, for instance, the DOM element that triggered the event.
+Event handlers in popular JavaScript libraries are quite __fond__(like) of forcing your callback to have a `this` which points to, for instance, the DOM element that triggered the event.
 While that may sometimes be useful, other times it can be downright infuriating.
 Unfortunately, these tools rarely let you choose.

 Either way the `this` is changed unexpectedly, you are not really in control of how your callback function reference will be executed, so you have no way (yet) of controlling the call-site to give your intended binding.
 We'll see shortly a way of "fixing" that problem by *fixing* the `this`.

 ### Explicit Binding

-With *implicit binding* as we just saw, we had to mutate the object in question to include a reference on itself to the function, and use this property function reference to indirectly (implicitly) bind `this` to the object.
+With *implicit binding* as we just saw, we had to mutate the object __in question__(discuss) to include a reference on itself to the function, and use this property function reference to indirectly (implicitly) bind `this` to the object.

 But, what if you want to force a function call to use a particular object for the `this` binding, without putting a property function reference on the object?